Compound Nouns For Intermediate learners

 Noun + Noun

-Sometimes two nouns are combined to form a single one where the second noun serves to delimit the first one in terms of function, purpose, relation, etc. Most of these compounds form a single word while some others are used with a space.
+Sometimes two nouns are combined to form a single one where the second noun serves to specify the first one in terms of function, purpose, relation, etc. Most of these compounds form a single word while some others are used with a space.
 When there is a space between the two nouns, the plural is formed by making the first noun plural, but if there is no space between the two nouns, the plural is formed by adding "-s" or "-es" to the end of the compound word.
 Most commonly, the gender of the first noun determines the gender of the compound.
 Here are some examples:

 Example